Cablegate: Extrancheck: Post Shipment Verification: Corezing

 Security (BIS), Export Control Officer Philip Ankel (ECO) conducted

-a post shipment verification (PSV) of a shipment destined to
+three post shipment verifications (PSVs) of shipments destined to

-Kong.
-The items in question for this PSV are 256 low noice
+Tong, Hong Kong.
+The items in question for these PSVs are various

-amplifiers exported to Corezing on or about February 29, 2008.
+semiconductors exported to Corezing on or about June 7, 2008, June

-According to the exporter, these items are classified under Export
+C, the items are classified under Export Control Classification

-Control Classification Number (ECCN) 3A001b2d, meaning that they are
+Number (ECCN) 3A001b2d, meaning that they are controlled for

-controlled for national security reasons and would require a license
+national security reasons and would require a license for

-for export/reexport to mainland China but may be shipped license
+export/reexport to mainland China but may be shipped license free if

-free if for use in Hong Kong.
-The exporter was Antennas and
+for use in Hong Kong.
+The exporter for that shipment was Antennas

 3. According to the Hong Kong Companies Registry, Corezing has been